Kingscliff, NSW, 2487

 Bicycle paths and walking tracks run from Kingscliff to Pottsville Beach in the south.

-Another local attraction is Tropical Fruit World (the original Big Avocado), a working fruit plantation featuring the world's largest variety of rare and tropical fruits, rides, a cafe, fruit shop and gift shop.
+Another local attraction is Tropical Fruit World (the original Big Avocado), a working fruit plantation featuring the world's largest variety of rare and tropical fruits, with farm tours, a cafe, fruit shop and gift shop.

 Encompassing Cudgen Lake and Round Mountain, and straddling Clothiers Creek Road, Cudgen Nature Reserve is located 9 km south of Kingscliff.

-This solemn memerial commerates the contribution of the more than 62,000 South Sea Islanders, many of whom were "blackbirded" (kidnapped) from their villages, and landed on Australian shores from 1863 to 1904, to work as indentured labour in the sugar cane fields and banana plantations of Queensland, and as timber fellers in the "Cudgen scrub."
+This solemn memorial commerates the contribution of the more than 62,000 South Sea Islanders, most of whom were "blackbirded" (kidnapped) from their villages, and brought to Australia from 1863 to 1904, to work as indentured labour in the sugar cane fields and banana plantations of Queensland, and as timber fellers in the "Cudgen scrub."

 Cudgen Burial Ground & Fingal Lighthouse Photos © by J Palmer, Big Volcano Tourism

 Not to be confused with Fingal Bay near Port Stephens, Fingal Head was named after Fingal in Ireland, because the basalt headland was thought to be similar to the famous Giants Causeway there.
 It is also usually referred to simply as "Fingal" by locals.